dmbarbour/wikilon/docs/Runtime.md

 Anyhow, the runtime will need to be relatively good at working with tries and stowage.

-## Concurrent Update?
+## Concurrent Update

-A dictionary will be maintained by multiple agents, including humans.
+Our runtime will support simplistic concurrency primitives - volatile read-update transactions.
+Anything more sophisticated must be built above this, such as explicitly tracking reads for older long-running transactions, or constructing transactional update procedures in a reflection monad, or twiddling state in the dictionary (or an auxiliary dictionary) to represent locks.

+At the Wikilon layer, we might try to track higher level transactions.

-In practice, most updates will follow simple patterns - command pattern, publish-subscribe, futures/promises.
-Updates from different agents will tend to occur on different parts of the codebase.
+In practice, most updates follow simple patterns - command pattern, publish-subscribe, futures/promises.
+Updates from different agents tend to occur on different fragments of the codebase.
 We can model voluntary exclusive control using some metadata regions of the dictionary.

 A DVCS inspired approach might model a 'working' dictionary for updates.
 When another agent updates the shared dictionary before us, we must merge their updates before we can apply our own.
 This works most easily when the agents in question update independent parts of the dictionary.

 The main difficulties with a DVCS approach is that 'merge' is relatively ad-hoc.
 A lesser issue is that we cannot detect read-write merge conflicts.
-I could try to keep some extra metadata within the dictionary to help prevent merge conflicts, e.g. by tracking within a dictionary that a word was recently renamed or that a command-pattern update occurs after another but not necessarily immediately after.
+That said, we could add some metadata to the dictionary itself to help with particular merge conflict resolutions.

-A transactional model would keep more meta-data and gradually construct a new dictionary.
+A transactional model would keep more meta-data and gradually construct a new dictionary, but also requires a place for this meta-data.
+I can't think of anything that isn't (ultimately) rather volatile, except to keep conflict resolution metadata either in the dictionary or an auxiliary dictionary for conflict resolution.

-Alternatively, we can model dictionary updates more explicitly.
-With this, we could include flexible metadata per update and help reduce conflicts by merging concurrent updates in some consistent manner.
-The main cost to modeling dictionaries in this manner is indirection - we aren't working directly with Awelon dictionaries.
-If we want import/export, we need both the dictionary and a fair bit of metadata.
-It is feasible to model this metadata within the dictionary, or as part of an external transactions model.

-With the alternative, I have an option of tracking transactional information *internally* to a dictionary (e.g. as a special dictionary object), or externally (as a transaction).
-The external option seems both more broadly useful
+For now, let's just support some bare minimum *volatile* transactions.  and see later what we can build atop that.

 At the moment I favor the more explicit model, even if it requires more information to track concurrent transactions.